-- Save multiple scenarios to a single Synchro file: With Scenario Manager, you can save multiple scenarios in single Synchro file which allows you to reduce the number of Synchro files needed for same network. - Change the timing plan for each scenario separately: Scenario manager provides the option to change the timing plan for each scenario individually. - Change the volumes for each scenario separately: Scenario manager allows you to have different volumes for each scenario - Sync geometry across all scenarios: Change the geometry in one place and Synchro will automatically apply the new geometry to all scenarios in the Synchro file.
+- Save multiple scenarios to a single Synchro file: With Scenario Manager, you can save multiple scenarios in single Synchro file which allows you to reduce the number of Synchro files needed for same network. - Change the timing plan for each scenario separately: Scenario manager provides the option to change the timing plan for each scenario individually. - Change the volumes for each scenario separately: Scenario manager allows you to have different volumes for each scenario - Change the geometries for each scenario separately: Scenario manager allows you to have different network geometries for each scenario.